Three Energy and Sustainability Trends to Watch in 2023

 As we ring in a new year, we can expect to see continued advancement of efforts and technology evolutions leading towards our efforts to increase energy efficiency, reduce water consumption, and create a more sustainable future for the energy industry.

-Learn more about IEEE SA’s work in energy and sustainability.
+Learn More About IEEE SA’s Work in Energy and Sustainability

-• Mark Siira, Chair, IEEE Standards Coordinating Committee 21 (SCC21)
+Author: Mark Siira, Chair, IEEE Standards Coordinating Committee 21 (SCC21)

 Share this Article